amirmali/amirmali/README.md

 - 👋 Hi, I’m @amirmali
-- 👀 I’m interested in all things computing, infosec, cyber-physical systems and IoT, and AI
+- 👀 I’m interested in all things computing, infosec, cyber-physical systems, and AI
 - 🌱 I’m currently learning about pentesting and distributed systems
 - 💞️ I’m looking to collaborate on infosec-related projects
 - 📫 I can be reached via email at am-ali@live.com